Meet the L.A. Works Team

 Christine was born and raised in Boyle Heights, Los Angeles.
 Growing up, she participated in the leadership mentoring program, which led her to become a devoted volunteer since the age of 13.
 Having volunteered at several nonprofits, Christine’s passion grew in helping others.
 Christine worked in expanded learning for 10 years with LA’s BEST Afterschool Enrichment Program.
 As Program Coordinator in LA’s BEST, she launched the intergenerational partnership with AARP Foundation Experience Corps program, which brings together older adults to mentor and tutor students in need.
 In 2018, Christine graduated from Pacific Oaks College with her B.A. in Human Development with a concentration in Social Change.
 In 2020, she earned her M.A. in Nonprofit Management at Antioch University Los Angeles and her credential as a Certified Nonprofit Professional.
 When Christine isn’t at Dodger games with her husband, she enjoys swimming with & baking cakes for her 3 rescues, Dodger, Honey & Daisy.

 Meredith joined the L.A.
 Works team after working for various museums and art galleries since 2010.
 Growing up with roots in both Los Angeles and Chicago, Meredith is a California girl with a Midwestern sensibility.
-Meredith earned her B.A. in the History of Art and Architecture from DePaul University in Chicago, Illinois, and her M.A. in Art History from the University of Oregon.
-She is currently in her last semester at San José State University where she will earn her MLIS with a focus on archives and digital preservation.
-When she does not have her nose in a schoolbook, Meredith loves spending time with her dad, getting cuddles from her rescue cat Toulouse (Yes, he is named after Henri de Toulouse-Lautrec), watching movies, gardening, or laughing at TikTok videos.
+Meredith earned both her B.A.
+(DePaul University) and M.A.
+(University of Oregon) degrees in Art History, and recently earned her MLIS (San José State University) with a concentration on archival methods and digital preservation.
+Meredith is an experienced Art Educator with a particular interest in the intersection of art and healthcare.
+Meredith loves spending time with her dad, getting cuddles from her rescue cat Lou, reading everything by Octavia E. Butler, watching movies, gardening, and animals named after food.

 Johnathan Lopez,